AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 }
 ```

-A basic implementation of `ICachePlugin` interface might look as follows:
+A basic implementation of `ICachePlugin` interface might look as follows (see also [performance and security](#performance-and-security) if you are building a server-side app):

 ```typescript
 class MyCachePlugin implements ICachePlugin {